yarafe/Test/Sentinel/faz-microsoft-sentinel.md

 ### Validation and Troubleshooting

-From the FortiAnalyzer CLI, use the following command to verify the log forwarding status:
+- From the FortiAnalyzer CLI, use the following command to verify the log forwarding status:
 <pre><code>
 diagnose test application logfwd 4
 </code></pre>
  Visit the [link](https://community.fortinet.com/t5/FortiAnalyzer/Technical-Tip-How-to-configure-and-troubleshoot-Log-Forwarding/ta-p/277214) for more details.

+- Restart rsyslog
+<pre><code>
+sudo systemctl restart rsyslog
+</code></pre>

-To ensure the syslog daemon is running on the correct TCP port and the Azure Monitor Agent (AMA) is actively listening, execute the following command:
+- Validate that the syslog daemon is running on the TCP port and that the AMA is listening by reviewing the configuration file /etc/rsyslog.conf .
+After verification, use the following command to confirm:
 <pre><code>
 netstat -lnptv
 </code></pre>